 A history of boutique hotels

 The likes of Marriott, Holiday Inn, and Hilton came to rise during this era.
-While chains are flourishing, other hotels are wanting to stand out from the rest, exploring new and innovative services to guests to create that one-of-a-kind feel.
+While chains were flourishing, other hotels are wanting to stand out from the rest, exploring new and innovative services to guests to create that one-of-a-kind feel.

 One notable example is Westin, the hotel that offered the first 24-hour room service.